Byron/gitoxide/README.md

    * Use `blocking` as well as `git-features::interruptible` to bring operations into the async world and to control long running operations.
-   * When connecting or streaming over TCP connections, especially when receiving on the server, async seems like a must though.
-It should be possible to put it behind a feature flag though.
+   * When connecting or streaming over TCP connections, especially when receiving on the server, async seems like a must though, but behind a feature flag.

 ## Roadmap to Future